lazylibrarian/LazyLibrarian/README.md

 Blogs: mar2zz.tweakblogs.net
 License: GNU GPL v3

+LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
+It uses the extensive GoogleBooks (for bookinfo) and Goodreads.com (for authorinfo) websites as a source, but I'd like to write locales too (like bol.com for dutch info.
+Other languages need to be added by others).

 Feel free to post issues and featurerequests @ https://github.com/Mar2zz/LazyLibrarian/issues,
 though I am aware of the many bugs right now, and am solving them one at a time, LL is very alpha, so use at own risk!.